fbgoode/spacex-royale/README.md

 You may play the game directly from its <a href="https://fbgoode.github.io/spacex-royale">GitHub Pages deployment</a>.

-Alternatively, the application may be downloaded from <a href="https://github.com/fbgoode/spacex-royale/archive/main.zip">this link</a> and executed locally using any modern browser.

 The game is a 2-player 3vs3 spaceship battle.
 Player 1 and 2 select their 3 spaceships and their weapons in a given order.
-In each selection, it's important to pick the combinations that will give you the best chance to defeat your enemy's ship.
+With each selection, it's important to pick the combinations that will give you the best chance to defeat your enemy's ship.
 <p align="center">
 <img src="img/screenshot-PVP.jpg" width=500><br>
 <sub>Screenshot - PVP Menu (PC, Chrome v87)</sub>
 </p>
 Once the selections are confirmed the battle starts.
-Your ships can shoot, yaw, and propell sideways and backwards, but they're faster when moving forward using the main booster.
+Your ships can shoot, yaw and propell sideways and backwards, but they're faster when moving forward using the main booster.
 The objective is to destroy all 3 enemy ships before your oponent destroys yours.
+Look out for the special items too!
 <p align="center">
 <img src="img/screenshot-controls.jpg" width=500><br>
 <sub>Screenshot - Controls (PC, Chrome v87)</sub>